WallarooLabs/wally/book/go/api/start-a-project.md

 ## Create an Application Directory

-The application should live in it's own directory.
+The application should live in its own directory.
 You can create the directory anywhere.

 ## Copy the `application.pony` File to the Application Directory